binaryphile/docker-pgsql/README.md

 be available on your network.
 You can edit that out of the file easily if you want.

+To stop the server:

+    docker stop [id]

+You can dispose of the container each time you stop it with `docker rm [id]`.
 [Docker]: http://docker.io/
 [PostgreSQL]: http://www.postgresql.org/